WMBJ

 WMBJ (88.3 FM, "HIS Radio") is a radio station licensed to serve Murrells Inlet, South Carolina.
-The station is owned by Radio Training Network, Inc. It airs a Contemporary Christian music format.
+The station is owned by Radio Training Network, Inc. It airs a Christian radio format.
 In addition to simulcast and syndicated programming, WMBJ airs programming from local churches.

 The station was assigned the WMBJ call letters by the Federal Communications Commission on November 18, 1999.